edoardottt/pwdsafety/README.md

 - Use a password manager (I recommend [bitwarden](https://bitwarden.com/))
 - Don't use the same password for different services
-- Enable 2FA when possible
+- Enable 2FA wherever possible

 [![asciicast](https://asciinema.org/a/406710.svg)](https://asciinema.org/a/406710)